opnfv/yardstick/docs/testing/user/userguide/09-api.rst

 Delete a task
 Example::

     http://localhost:8888/api/v2/yardstick/tasks/5g6g3e02-155a-4847-a5f8-154f1b31db8c

 /api/v2/yardstick/testcases/action

-Description: This API is used to do some work related to yardstick testcases.
+Description: This API is used to do some work related to Yardstick testcases.
 For Euphrates, it supports:

 1. Upload a test case;
 2. Get all released test cases' information;